Khadevis Robinson

-Khadevis Robinson (born July 19, 1976 in Fort Worth, Texas) is an American retired middle-distance runner and currently serves as the Director of Track and Field for the TCU Horned Frogs.
+Khadevis Robinson (born July 19, 1976) is an American retired middle-distance runner and currently serves as the Director of Track and Field for the TCU Horned Frogs.

 Robinson specialized in the 800 metres with his personal best time being 1:43.68 minutes, which he achieved in August 2006 in Rieti.
 He is a four-time US champion, both outdoors and indoors.
 He has competed at seven consecutive editions of the World Championships in Athletics, from 1999 to 2011.
 Robinson represented the United States at the 2004 Athens Olympics and the 2012 London Olympics.

 Biography

 Robinson was born in Dallas, Texas and grew up in Fort Worth, Texas.
-Robinson was raised by his Mother and his stepfather on the south side of Fort Worth.
+Robinson was raised by his mother and his stepfather on the south side of Fort Worth.
 In an effort to harness his energy, his parents encouraged him to try out for all sports.
 Robinson played almost every sport as a child but he was particularly drawn to football.
-His love for football was intense, yet after breaking his wrist his Junior year, he started to focus on Track and Field.
+He loved football, yet after breaking his wrist his junior year, he started to focus on Track and Field.
 Robinson states that he only ran track and field because of the girls and to help him prepare for football.

-Robinson quickly found himself falling into the patterns of the environment he lived in and his Junior year was a challenge.
-With the help from his grandmother and his Biological father, Robinson was able to avoid some of the pitfalls and started to excel in football and track his senior year of high school.
+Robinson quickly found himself falling into the patterns of the environment he lived in and his junior year was a challenge.
+With the help from his grandmother and his biological father, Robinson was able to avoid some of the pitfalls and started to excel in football and track his senior year of high school.

 The turning point came after the death of his stepfather as this ignited his focus and he was determined to graduate and attend college.